Ovarian cancer: Older women

 In the US, the incidence rate in women over 50 is approximately 33 per 100,000.
 The rate of ovarian cancer between 1993 and 2008 decreased in women of the 40–49 age cohort and in the 50–64 age cohort.
 Ovarian cancer is most commonly diagnosed after menopause, between the ages of 60 and 64.
-Ninety percent of ovarian cancer occurs in women over the age of 45 and 80% in women over 50.
+Ninety percent of ovarian cancer occurs in women over the age of 45, and 80% in women over 50.
 Older women are more likely to present with advanced ovarian cancer.

 In pregnancy

 Malignant germ cell tumors are the type of ovarian cancer most likely to occur during pregnancy.
-They are typically diagnosed when an adnexal mass is found on examination (in 1–2% of all pregnancies), a tumor is seen on ultrasound, or the parent's level of alpha-fetoprotein is elevated.
+They are typically diagnosed when an adnexal mass is found on examination (in 1–2% of all pregnancies), a tumor is seen on ultrasound, or the parents' level of alpha-fetoprotein is elevated.
 Dermoid cysts and dysgerminomas are the most common germ cell tumors during pregnancy.
 Germ cell tumors diagnosed during pregnancy are unlikely to have metastasized and can be treated by surgery and, in some cases, chemotherapy, which carries the risk of birth defects.
 Yolk sac tumors and immature teratomas grow particularly quickly and are usually treated with chemotherapy even during pregnancy; however, dysgerminomas that have been optimally debulked may be treated after childbirth.